trailblazer/cells/README.md

 rake spec:cells
 ```

 ## Mountable Cells

 Cells 3.8 got rid of the ActionController dependency.
 This essentially means you can mount Cells to routes or use them like a Rack middleware.
-All you need to do is derive from Cell::Base.
+All you need to do is derive from `Cell::Base`.

 ```ruby
 class PostCell < Cell::Base